 “Men of Israel, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know,” Peter trumpeted (Acts 2:22).
 “God has made this Jesus, whom you crucified, both Lord and Christ” (verse 36).

-No wonder Christ's newly regenerated disciples were "highly regarded by the people" (Acts 5:13).
-And remember something else: Other popular movements had come and gone in first-century Judea.
+No wonder Christ’s newly energized disciples were “highly regarded by the people” (Acts 5:13).
+Remember something else: Other popular movements had come and gone in first-century Judea.
 Sensational leaders had arisen before Jesus of Nazareth, people the world at large has forgotten (verses 35-39).
 One of them, Judas, was also a Galilean, who lived not far from where Jesus was reared.

 History not dogma

-The disciples were convicted by the empty tomb.
+The disciples were convicted by seeing and touching the Lord Jesus.
 They believed in the power of the resurrection.
 Their testimony was believable because they believed.
 How about us?
 Do we believe?